For a Meadow:

 You’ll loosen, notice, and write from a place both wilder and more true.

 The final project of this course will teach you how to curate a small collection of work in progress, and introduces the basic principles of manuscript making.
-No prior experience required!
+All levels welcome.

 A gathering of poems, poets, and ideas about how to move toward that which is wild and true, within you.